boisgera/python-to-go/Variables/README.md

 : 1
 ```

-Alternatively, the shortcut `:=` declares and assign the variable:
+Alternatively, the shortcut `:=` declares and assigns the variable:

 ```go
 > a := 1